nickstenning/dockerfiles/mediawiki/README.md

     CONFIG_CONTAINER=$(docker run -d nickstenning/mediawiki)

-At the end of this process you can place the resulting `LocalSettings.php` in a directory on the host (say, `/data/wiki`) and restart the container to obtain a fully-configured MediaWiki installation.
+At the end of this process the MediaWiki installer will generate a `LocalSettings.php` which your browser will automatically download.
+You can place the resulting config file in a directory on the host (say, `/data/wiki`) and restart the container to obtain a fully-configured MediaWiki installation.

     docker stop $CONFIG_CONTAINER
     docker run -v /data/wiki:/data -d nickstenning/mediawiki